 Advantages of Everest Base Camp Trekking in September

-Different timing offers different prospects in the Everest region.
+Different timing offers different prospects in the Everest Region.
 Indeed, you can get extra advantages from the Base Camp Trek in September.
-So, check out those perks below and prepare to trek in September.
+So, check out those perks below and prepare to Trek in September.

-Bright Environment and Greenery Surroundings
+Bright environment and green Surroundings

 Less Crowded Trails and Easy Accommodation